till2/till2.github.io/_posts/2022-10-24-actorcritic.md

 I guess the advantage will converge to be sligtly negative or zero with time as <strong style="color: #1E72E7">$V^{\pi_{\theta}}(s)$</strong> should converge towards <strong style="color: #1E72E7">$\max_a Q^{\pi_{\theta}}(s,a)$</strong>.
 For an optimal policy it should be zero. `[Not tested yet.]`

-Note, that it is common to use a shared body neural net that learns useful features from the input and then put two seperate networks (called `policy head` and `value head`) representing the actor and critic on top as follows:
+<em>Note, that it is common to use a shared neural network body.
+This is practical for learning features only once and not individually for both networks.
+The last layer of the body network connected to both the `policy head` and the `value head`), representing the actor and critic respectively, as follows:</em>

 <div class="img-block" style="width: 500px;">
     <img src="https://www.datahubbs.com/wp-content/uploads/2018/08/two_headed_network.png"/>